 Endoscopic or minimally-invasive skull base surgery.
 This type of surgery usually does not require a large incision.
 A surgeon may make a small opening inside the nose to allow a neurosurgeon to remove a growth through a thin, lighted tube called an endoscope.
 An MRI is a picture of the skull base using magnets and a computer.
 A radiology specialist may do it while the surgical specialists are operating to help them make sure all of the growth has been removed.

 Traditional or open skull base surgery.
 This surgery may require incisions in the facial area and the skull, and parts of the bone may need to be removed so that the growth can be reached and removed.
 An operating room microscope is often used for this type of surgery.

 After skull base surgery, you will be closely cared for by your medical team.
 Their goal is to allow you to return to normal activities of daily living.
 Some people need continued therapy, including radiotherapy, radiosurgery, and proton beam therapy.
 Many will need repeated imaging to ensure that growth does not come back over time.
 Because this type of surgery can be very stressful, getting support from friends and family is essential.
 Your treatment team can also provide mental health and support group resources for you and your family.

-Consult with best doctors at Manipal Hospitals to know more about treatments.
+Consult with best ENT doctors in Hebbal at Manipal Hospitals to know more about treatments.